The Early Cricket Library

 A general history with a good section on early cricket.
 Excellent maps and tables relating to early cricket.
 You will see a few on this site.

 Peter Wynne-Thomas was one of the great cricket historians and was based at Trent Bridge, Nottingham.
-It is said that even when a great match was taking place he would rather be in the library that watching the cricket; make of that what you will.
+It is said that even when a great match was taking place he would rather be in the library than watching the cricket; make of that what you will.

 Charming book, only partly about cricket.
 Well illustrated.